KIM-HANJOO/branch/README.md

     1. branch making is only based on the bracketed sign and the sequence you write.

-    2. [m] is for the top level categories, in this example, are 'clothes', 'coffee', 'Python'.
+    2. [m] is for the top level titles, in this example, are 'clothes', 'coffee', 'Python'.

     3. [s] is sub-level of [m]
        continously, [ss] is sub-level of [s], [sss] is sub-level of [ss]..